Reduction along strong Dirac maps: Dirac geometry

-so $Z$ is a Dirac vector field by integrability of $L_M$.
-Therefore $D$ is a regular Dirac distribution.
+Since $L_M$ is closed under the Dorfman bracket, $Z$ is a Dirac vector field and therefore $D$ is a regular Dirac distribution. \end{remark}

-In general, not every local section of a Dirac distribution is Dirac.
-For example, if $(M, \omega)$ is symplectic, then a local vector field $Z$ is Dirac if and only if $\L_Z\omega = 0$.
-In particular, every Hamiltonian vector field is Dirac, so $D = TM$ is a regular Dirac distribution.
-However, there are many local sections $Z$ of $TM$ which do not satisfy $\L_Z\omega = 0$. \end{remark}

-When $D$ is an involutive distribution on $M$, we will say that the leaf space $M/D$ \emph{is a manifold} if it has the structure of a smooth manifold such that the quotient map $\pi:M\too M/D$ is a smooth submersion.
-The next proposition shows that, when $D$ is regular and Dirac, under suitable assumptions the Dirac structure on $M$ descends to a Dirac structure on the corresponding quotient.
+Given an involutive distribution $D$ on $M$, we will say that its leaf space $M/D$ ``is a manifold'' if it has the structure of a smooth manifold such that the quotient map is a smooth submersion.
+The next proposition shows that in this case, if $D$ is a regular Dirac distribution and compatible with $\eta_M$, then the Dirac structure on $M$ pushes forward to a Dirac structure on $M/D$.